 - For vehicles fitted with a catalytic converter ensure that unleaded petrol is available for the journey.
 See the chapter "Refuelling".
-Automobile organisations will have information about service station networks selling unleaded fuel. - In some countries, it is possible that your vehicle model is not sold, and therefore spare parts are not available or the Authorised Services can only carry out limited repairs.
+Automobile organisations will have information about service station networks selling unleaded fuel. - In some countries it is possible that a vehicle model is sold under conditions where some spare parts are not available or that the Authorised Service Centres may only carry out limited repairs.

-SEAT importers and distributors will gladly provide information about the technical preparations that you vehicle requires and also about necessary maintenance and repair possibilities.
+SEAT importers and distributors will gladly provide information about the technical preparation of your vehicle and also about necessary maintenance and repair possibilities.